 Python#

-This guide provides detailed information on how to use the Python commands in VEXcode CTE.
-Here, you will learn how to read and understand each command, with comprehensive descriptions, parameters, and usage examples.
+This guide provides detailed information on how to use the Python methods in VEXcode CTE.
+Here, you will learn how to read and understand each method, with comprehensive descriptions, parameters, and usage examples.

-Each command entry in the API Reference includes the following components:
+Each method entry in the API Reference includes the following components:

-• Description: A brief explanation of what the command does.
+• Description – A brief explanation of what the command does and what it may return.

 Description